janobourian/docker-containers/docs/getting-started.md

 ## Flags

 * `--name` - The Docker container name
-* `-d` - Working on detached mode, working with the container in background
+* `-d/--detach` - Working on detached mode, working with the container in background
-* `-p` - Port mapping
+* `-p/--publish` - Port mapping
-* `-a` - List all container, even those in the stopped state
+* `-a/--all` - List all container, even those in the stopped state